 - Teamwork – Showing students how to work with others in a unique team environment and “pull together’’ in order to achieve a common goal, a lesson learned almost subliminally in rowing, the ultimate team sport

 - Focus – Teaching the students determination, perseverance and focus as they take part in a physically, mentally and technically demanding activity

-- Fun – Helping students have fun in a very different environment to that which they are used to, that is on a living river, dealing with the forces of nature, an experience that helps them escape from the everyday pressures facing today’s teenagers
+- Confidence – Having fun in a very different environment to that which they are used to, on a living river building resilience to deal with the forces of nature, and helping teenagers to escape from the everyday pressures facing them today

-- Talent – Enabling students who previously considered themselves “non-sporting” - usually because they lack a talent for traditional ball games - to participate in a unique leisure activity, and possibly discover an athleticism that they did not know that they possessed
+- Ambition– Enabling students who previously considered themselves not-sporty (usually because they lack a talent for traditional ball games) to participate in a unique leisure activity and possibly discover an athleticism that they did not know they possessed.

 We will create a sustainable and successful rowing club in all 12 London Borough of Hammersmith & Fulham state schools by 2021 and demonstrate the improvements in physiology, behaviour, social skills and academic results through participation.
 Once we have achieved this we will then open up the same opportunity to the students at all 52 state secondary schools which border the Oxford & Cambridge Boat Race couse.
 The overall outcome of our work will be to raise the life aspirations of every student that takes part in sessions.

 In the academic year 2016/2017 the students were able to achieve:

 - 57% Female participation

 - 49% Black, Asian or Minority Ethnicity participation

 - 81% Enjoyed the rowing course